Male Fertility Testing

 Sperm Count Testing in Orange County

 At Reproductive Health and Wellness System we offer high quality male fertility care, including sperm count testing at an affordable cost.
 Our state of the art labs and testing facilities will determine the cause of infertility in males.
-For a free male fertility consultation with Dr. Rosencrantz, please call or text 949-516-0606 or click here.
+For a male fertility consultation with Dr. Rosencrantz, please call or text 949-516-0606 or click here.